-Immediately prior to the Closing Date, 2,966,669 of the 5,933,333 Private Placement Warrants were forfeited.
-The remaining 2,966,664 Private Placement Warrants were recognized as a liability on the Closing Date at fair value.
+Immediately prior to the Closing Date, 2,966,669 2,966,670 of the 5,933,333 Private Placement Warrants were forfeited.
+The remaining 2,966,664 2,966,663 Private Placement Warrants were recognized as a liability on the Closing Date at fair value.
 The Private Placement Warrant liability is recognized in accordance with ASC 815 as a derivative liability and marked to market at each reporting period end.
-The change in fair value of the private placement warrant liability for the three and nine months ended September 30, 2023 resulted in a gain of \$0.3 million and loss of \$2.3 million, respectively.
+The change in fair value of the private placement warrant liability for the three and nine months ended September 30, 2023 resulted in a gain of \$0.3 million March 31, 2024 and loss of \$2.3 million, respectively March 31, 2023 was de minimis.
 These changes are included in Change in fair value of derivative liabilities on the Condensed Consolidated Statement of Operations.